Samsung Electronics could begin construction of new U.S. chip plant in Q3 - Electronic Times

 Samsung did not have an immediate comment.

-U.S. President Joe Biden has proposed $50 billion to support chip manufacturing, which has spurred companies like Intel Corp (INTC.O) and global No. 1 chip contract manufacturer Taiwan Semiconductor Manufacturing Co (2330.TW) to consider major new investments. read more
+U.S. President Joe Biden has proposed $50 billion to support chip manufacturing, which has spurred companies like Intel Corp and global No. 1 chip contract manufacturer Taiwan Semiconductor Manufacturing Co to consider major new investments.

 Our Standards: The Thomson Reuters Trust Principles.